the1lab/1lab/src/Cat/Displayed/Comprehension.lagda.md

 ~~~

 Furthermore, when the term $t$ is simply a variable from $\Gamma$, this
-square is a pullback square!
+square is a [pullback] square!

+[pullback]: Cat.Diagram.Pullback.html

 Now that we've got a general idea of how context extension ought to
 behave, we can begin to categorify.
 Our first step is to replace the